-We currently purchase several hardware components used in the assembly of our products from limited sources.
-Lead times for these components vary significantly.
+We currently purchase several key hardware components used in the assembly of our products from limited sources.
+Generally, purchase commitments with our suppliers are on a purchase order basis.
 Any interruption or delay in the supply of any of these hardware components, or the inability to procure a similar component from alternate sources at acceptable prices within a reasonable time, will seriously harm our business and results of operations.
-See "Business--Manufacturing."
+In addition, qualifying additional suppliers can be time-consuming and expensive and may increase the likelihood of errors.